-A self-hosted, real-time network monitoring dashboard that polls nodes via SNMP and ICMP, streams live metrics over WebSockets, and visualises network topology, latency heatmaps, and packet-loss trends.
+A self-hosted, real-time network security monitoring dashboard that polls nodes via SNMP and ICMP, streams live metrics over WebSockets, and detects anomalous traffic patterns and potential intrusion attempts.

 Year